matthewdavidrodgers/website/content/posts/minecraft-discord-bot.md

 The first thing we do is create a shell command, as provided by the "os/exec" package in Go's standard library.

 If it looks like we just calling Java with the server.jar file, it's because we are!
-Not too tough after all.
+Not too complicated after all.

 But there's a lot more happening here.
 The first thing to notice is that we're running the output of this command (stderr and stdout) to a logfile (we call it "bb-logs").

 In our first goroutine, we kick off the server, and once it's finished (after any amount of time that we play), we close our logfile and notify that the server stopped with a `serverResponseOp`.

 In our second goroutine (which, remember, kicks off concurrently with the first one), kicks off an infinite loop that repeatedly creates a new shell command.
-It's arcane bash-speak, but what it translates to is: "has port 25565 been bound?".
+It's arcane bash-speak, but what it translates to is: "has port 25565 been bound?"

 We ask this because our server may take a long time to start up.
 And we know it's finished when it's actually bound to port 25565, meaning it's listening to network traffic.
 Once we're good to go, we send an update to a local channel: `portPollSucceeded`.